Ordina-Group/microservices-dashboard-server/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-labels: "status: waiting-for-triage", "type: feature-request"
+labels: "status: waiting-for-triage", "type: enhancement"

 ---